 Next is « Truck driver’s boogie » by the MILO TWINS (Edwin and Edward), originally from Arkansas.
 Their style is pretty close to that of the DELMORE, the CALLAHAN, the SHELTON or the YORK Brothers.
 Released December 947 on Capitol 40138: fine harmony vocals over a good harmonica playing.

 Finally GENE PARSON’S BAND, who’s backing Kimble and Wanda Janes on vocals in a classic, « Night club Rock’n’roll » from March 1959 on Southland label (# 4501) from lllinois.
 Parson was the owner of this small label.
 He already had cut for Chicago’s Eko label.
 I’m pretty sure this Gene Parson has nothing to do with the member of Byrds or Flying Burrito Brothers bands of the ’60s.
 The Southland issue falls into a collector’s hands for $ 400-500.

 This first batch of duets will concentrate on bopping Bluegrass tunes.
 Indeed the choice of tunes is entirely mine, and I post the ones I like very much.
 The main instruments, as expected, are fiddle and banjo or mandolin, all pushing often an urgent vocal.

-Third we have a decisive ‘Vocal duet’ on the label : Rena 803 from Ripley, WV by RALPH & RUTH. « Hard hearted girl», great rhythm guitar.
+Third we have a decisive ‘Vocal duet’ on the label : Rena 803 (sub-label to Cozy) from Ripley, WV by RALPH & RUTH. « Hard hearted girl», great rhythm guitar.
 It’s difficult to assume a date for the issue, maybe late ’50s, or even 1961, as suggested by HillbillyCountry45 (Youtube).